ShidongPAN/ShidongPan.github.io/_pages/about.md

 More broadly, in the whole landscape of computer science, my work is driven by the need to translate high-level Responsible AI principles (e.g., privacy) into actionable and practical implementations that work across diverse system contexts.<br>

 ---
-I am also personally interested in research about Computer Science Education in the AI Era and Online Video Games.
+I am also personally interested in research about Computer Science Education (esp. in the AI Era), Internet Governance, and Online Video Games.

+# Working Experience #

+* Postdoctoral Research Fellow, Center for Data Science at New York University and the Law School at Columbia University (jointly-affiliated), 2025 -
+  + Advisor: Emily Black and Talia Gillis

 # Education #